Opportunities & Training

 Then the Baltimore Humane Society is looking for you!
 Volunteering at the Baltimore Humane Society is for those who love animals and are committed to improving their lives.

-Volunteers must be age 18+ to work with the dogs and to staff offsite events.
+Volunteers must be age 18+ to work with the dogs directly and to staff offsite events.
 Volunteers under 18 can work with the cats, small animals, and help with other tasks around the shelter such as cleaning, laundry, and dishes.
-Volunteers under the age of 12 must be accompanied by a parent or guardian at all times, including during orientation, training, and service hours.
+Volunteers age 12 and under must be accompanied by a parent or guardian at all times, including during orientation, training, and service hours.

 Students can also get service learning hours by volunteering at the shelter!